paolajuarezgomez/OCA_TF_COMPUTE/README.md

 access_key_id
 secret_access_key
 ````
-* We are goint to deploy an ATP database, include the admin password:
+* We are going to deploy an ATP database, include the admin password:

 ````
 adb_password